Cocaine Bear: Production

+Development and casting

 In December 2019, Phil Lord and Christopher Miller were announced to be producing an untitled horror comedy project inspired by the true story, and based on a spec script written by Jimmy Warden.
 The producers approached Radio Silence collectives Matt Bettinelli-Olpin and Tyler Gillett to direct, but both opted out of the film in favor of making the fifth Scream installment.

 On March 9, 2021, Universal Pictures announced that the film was in development.
 It was also confirmed that the film would instead be directed by Elizabeth Banks, and produced by Banks and Max Handelman for Brownstone Productions, who joined the producing team alongside Lord, Miller, Aditya Sood for Lord Miller Productions, and Brian Duffield.
 The ensemble cast was revealed between July and August 2021.

+Filming

 Principal photography took place in County Wicklow, Ireland, between August 20 and October 17, 2021.
 The production budget was $30–35 million, with a large portion of it going to Wētā FX to create the bear with CGI.

 Music

 In February 2022, Natalie Holt was reported to compose the film score.
 However, Mark Mothersbaugh replaced her as composer in November 2022.
 It marks his second collaboration with Banks after Pitch Perfect 2 (2015).

-The film's trailer made use of the song "White Lines (Don't Don't Do It)" by Melle Mel, which also plays in the film's end credits.
+The film's trailer made use of the song "White Lines (Don't Don't Do It)" by Melle Mel.

 Release

+Theatrical

 Cocaine Bear was theatrically released on February 24, 2023, by Universal Pictures.
+The film is dedicated to Ray Liotta, who died on May 26, 2022.

+Home media

+The film was released on premium video on demand services two weeks after the theatrical release, on March 14, 2023.
+It was followed by a Blu-ray and DVD release on April 18, 2023.